 Radiator valves can often be overlooked, but are one of the most vital aspects of a heating system.

-To the untrained eye, the radiator valve merely looks like a piece of metal on the side of a radiator.
+To the untrained eye, a radiator valve merely looks like a piece of metal on the side of a radiator.
 The point of the radiator valve is to be unassuming, and this function is overlooked in favour of more aesthetically pleasing radiator attributes.
 The valve is vital to get right in your radiator set up, and can really benefit your home heating in the long run.
 But what does a radiator valve actually do, and what are the different types out there?

 What Is a Radiator Valve?